-Mahak Jain is an editor and writer living in Toronto, Ontario.
+Mahak Jain is an editor, writer and educator living in Toronto, Ontario.
 She earned an MFA in Creative Writing from the University of Guelph and worked as managing editor for Owlkids and Lobster Press, two Canadian publishers of children’s literature.
+She has also worked as a freelance editor and as an acquisition editor for Buckrider Books in Hamilton, Ontario.
+Jain was born in Delhi, India and has lived in Dubai, Massachusetts, New Jersey, and Montreal before settling in Toronto.
+Jain teaches creative writing at Sheridan College.

 Fiction (Juvenile, Picture book)